aumohsin99/tmc-agenda-generator/README.md

 ### Meeting Details Tab

 - **Meeting Information** — date, number, start time (auto-formats on blur), theme, word of the day and meaning
-- **Roles** — dropdowns populated from the members list; choose a name or select "Other…" to type a custom name
+- **Roles** — dropdowns populated from the members list; choose a name or select "Other…" to type a custom name. **Sergeant at Arms** defaults to whichever committee member holds that designation
-- **Prepared Speakers** — up to 10 speakers; each card has name, duration, evaluator, topic, and speech project/manual
+- **Prepared Speakers** — up to 10 speakers; each card has name, duration, evaluator, topic, and speech project/manual.
+The **Add Speaker** button sits at the bottom of the list so you can keep adding speakers without scrolling back up
 - **Table Topics** — facilitator name and session duration
+- **Custom Sections** — add extra agenda segments (e.g. Elections) on the fly.
+Each section has a customizable heading, an **anchor** that places it *after* any existing segment.
+The anchor dropdown is one agenda-ordered, sequentially numbered list of every place a section can go — the five fixed segments **and every other custom section** shown inline at its real position (e.g. if "Dance" sits after prepared speeches, then "3 · After Dance" appears right under "2 · After prepared speeches").
+This lets you chain sections (place "Results" right after "Elections"); a section can't be anchored after itself or after one that already depends on it.
+Each section also has any number of rows with Duration / Activity / Assigned-To.
+The Assigned-To field is the same member picker used everywhere else (pick from the members list, or choose "Other…" to type any name).
+Start times chain automatically just like the built-in rows

 ### Club Settings Tab

 - Club info: name, vision, mission, meeting time, location, meeting days, social media / how to connect
-- **Members / Role Players** — editable list that drives all role dropdowns; saved to your browser only
-- **Committee Members** — designation + name pairs shown in the left panel of the PDF
+- **Members & Committee** — one editable list that drives all role dropdowns.
+Leave the role field blank for a regular member, or type one or more committee roles (comma-separated, e.g. `VP Membership, Treasurer`) to mark someone as a committee member.
+Committee roles appear in the left panel of the PDF

 ---